AwesomeYuer/JsonStructuresDiffAssistantToolsOnline/readme.md

 ## Development Running Usage

-1. Init Development Environment
+1. Init Development Environment for using Lite-Server as Web Server.
     ```
     npm init
     ```
-2. Debug or Run
+2. Debug or Run.

     ```
     npm run crash